particle-iot/docs/src/content/reference/device-os/typed-publish.md

 Furthermore, the 1024 byte publish limit in 6.2.x and earlier occurs after the conversion to CBOR, so you can publish significantly larger JSON data than before.

+To see how much smaller your JSON data will be in CBOR, you can use the [JSON tool](/tools/developer-tools/json/) which can now convert to CBOR and compare the sizes.

+If you have a JSON object and want to create code stubs for generating a `Variant` with the same shape, the [JSON tool](/tools/developer-tools/json/) also has a Variant code generator.

 ### Structured binary data

 Additionally, you can include binary data ("buffer") in your structured data.
-This is kept in binary format in the CBOR data stream so it does not use additional data over-the-wire, as was the case when encoding to hex, Base64, or Base85 on-device.
+This is kept in binary format in the CBOR data stream so it does not use additional data over-the-air, as was the case when encoding to hex, Base64, or Base85 on-device.
 When the cloud receives the binary data, it expands it into a JSON object containing meta information and Base64 encoded data.
 This allows for easy processing in Logic, webhooks, or SSE.